UK PM candidate Gove: rushed no-deal Brexit would give Labour's Corbyn power

 He said to rush into a no-deal exit would lead to a Labour government propped up by the Scottish National Party which wants another referendum on Scottish independence.

 “That would surely hand Downing Street to a Jeremy Corbyn government propped up by Nicola Sturgeon and the SNP.
-That would mean Brexit was lost, the future of our Union at risk and the levers of power handed to a Marxist,” he wrote
+That would mean Brexit was lost, the future of our Union at risk and the levers of power handed to a Marxist.”
+(Reporting by Guy Faulconbridge; Editing by Alistair Smout)

-Gove, one of the highest-profile Brexit campaigners during the 2016 referendum, scuppered Boris Johnson’s 2016 leadership bid by withdrawing his support at the last moment to run himself.